-.
-It was adapted to film as The Legend of Hell House
+Hell House is a horror thriller novel written in 1971 by Richard Matheson.
+It was adapted to film as The Legend of Hell House in 1973.

 Hell House provides examples of: